Latest From Our Articles

 Cloves

-Cloves are safer for children compared to citronella.
-In a 2014 study comparing the effects of two oils on ticks: clove and citronella.
-While citronella was beneficial, clove outperformed it significantly, with an efficacy of over 90%.
-Use clove in outdoor diffusions where ticks are likely to be present, direct sprays and ground/surface treatments, and topical preventative applications when diluted.
+Cloves are safer for children than citronella.
+A 2014 study compared the effects of two oils on ticks: clove and citronella.
+While citronella was beneficial, clove outperformed it significantly, with an efficacy of more than 90%.
+Use clove in outdoor diffusions where ticks are likely to be present.
+Use direct sprays, ground/surface treatments, and topical preventative applications when diluted.

 Vetiver

-Vetiver essential oil was investigated for its efficacy against ticks and their larvae in tests. vetiver was able to keep ticks at bay even better than regular therapies.
-Application: In tick-infested areas, ground and surface treatments; topical application for bug repelling properties.
+Vetiver essential oil was investigated for its efficacy against ticks and their larvae in tests.
+Vetiver can keep ticks at bay even better than regular therapies.
+Application: In tick-infested areas, ground and surface treatments and topical application for bug repelling properties are beneficial.

 Oregano